-At Total Law, we understand how much is at stake when thinking about your next steps after graduating in Canada.
+At Total Law, we understand how much is at stake when thinking about your next steps after graduating from Canada.
 Our dedicated immigration lawyers team provides legal services for Canadian immigration applications.
-We pride ourselves in offering our clients a level of care and legal know-how that gives them the best chance to achieve their goals of coming to or staying in Canada.
+We pride ourselves on offering our clients a level of care and legal know-how that gives them the best chance to achieve their goals of coming to or staying in Canada.

 Comprehensive immigration advice tailored to your circumstances and goals.